Committee of Public Safety: Fall of the Committee and aftermath

 When it became suspected in mid-July 1794 that Robespierre and Saint-Just were planning to strike against their political opponents Joseph Fouché, Jean-Lambert Tallien and Marc-Guillaume Alexis Vadier (the latter two members of the Committee of General Security), the fragile truce within the government was dissolved.
 Saint-Just and his fellow Committee of Public Safety member Bertrand Barère attempted to keep the peace between the Committees of Public Safety and General Security.
 However, Robespierre delivered a speech to the National Convention on 26 July 1794 in which he emphasized the need to "purify" the Committees and "crush all factions".
 In a speech to the Jacobin Club that night, he attacked Collot d'Herbois and Billaud-Varenne, who had refused to allow the printing and distribution of his speech to the convention.

-On the following day, 27 July 1794 (or 9 Thermidor according to the Republican calendar), Saint-Just began to speak before the convention, planning to denounce Collot d'Herbois, Billaud-Varenne and other members of the Committee of Public Safety.
+On the following day, 27 July 1794 (9 Thermidor according to the Republican calendar), Saint-Just began to speak before the Convention.
 However, he was almost immediately interrupted by Tallien and by Billaud-Varenne, who accused him of intending to "murder the Convention".
 Barère, Vadier and Stanislas Fréron joined the accusations against Saint-Just and Robespierre.
-The Convention ordered the arrest of Robespierre, his brother Augustin, and Saint-Just, along with that of their supporters Philippe Le Bas and Georges Couthon.
+The Convention ordered the arrest of Robespierre, his brother Augustin, and Saint-Just, along with that of their supporters, including Philippe Le Bas and Georges Couthon.